Hanks Abandoned & Little-Known Airfields:

 The February 1969 Aroostook Sectional Chart only depicted a seaplane base at Estcourt, but not airport.

-The earliest depiction which has been located of Estcourt Airport was on the 1987 USGS topo map,
+The earliest depiction which is available of Estcourt Airport was on the 1987 USGS topo map,

 which depicted a single paved east/west 2,600' paved runway, with a small paved ramp on the southeast side,